snap-stanford/MLAgentBench/README.md

 # Agents

-We currently support variants of our research agent along with langchain and autogpt agent.
+We currently support variants of our research agent along with langchain and autogpt agents.
 See `run_experiments.sh` for their commands.

 # Results
 Success Rate, i.e. the percentages of runs that achieve more than 10% improvement at the